discordjs/guide/guide/command-handling/README.md

 };
 ```

-You can go ahead and do the same for the rest of your commands as well, putting their respective blocks of code inside the `execute()` function.
-If you've been using the same code as the guide thus far, you can copy & paste your commands into their own files now just fine without any issue, as long as you follow the format above.
-The `description` property is optional, but will be useful for the dynamic help command we'll be covering later.
+You can go ahead and do the same for the rest of your commands and put their respective blocks of code inside the `execute()` function.
+If you've been using the same code as the guide thus far, you can copy & paste your commands into their own files now, following the format above.
+The `description` property is optional but will be useful for the dynamic help command we'll be covering later.

 ::: tip
 `module.exports` is how you export data in Node.js so that you can `require()` it in other files.
-If you're unfamiliar with it and want to read more, you can take a look at [the documentation](https://nodejs.org/api/modules.html#modules_module_exports) for more info.
+If you're unfamiliar with it and want to read more, you can look at [the documentation](https://nodejs.org/api/modules.html#modules_module_exports) for more info.
 :::

 ::: tip
 If you need to access your client instance from inside one of your command files, you can access it via `message.client`.
-If you need to access things such as external files or modules, you should re-require them at the top of the file.
+If you need to access external files, modules, etc., you should re-require them at the top of the file.
 :::

 ## Dynamically reading command files